The Importance of Subtleties in the Scaling of the 'Terminal Momentum' For Galaxy Formation Simulations: How Should the Terminal Momentum Depend on Velocity?

 \subsection{An Alternative: The Change in Total Momentum Relative to Evolution Without Feedback}

-This explains the seemingly strange behavior of $p_{\rm term}$ and $p_{\rm egy}$, but highlights what is problematic about our approach for $\langle v_{r} \rangle \ll 0$: by applying the ``final'' momentum (energy-conserving or terminal) in this limit, we are essentially ``jumping ahead'' of the hydro/MHD solver.
-If, after all, $\langle v_{r} \rangle \ll -v_{\rm term}$, then there is sufficient energy in the {\em resolved} simulation cells to heat themselves above the threshold where cooling is inefficient, so this solution should be resolved.
+The ``total momentum'' approach to calculating $p_{\rm term}$ or $\mathcal{F}_{\bf v}$ in \S~\ref{sec:total.mom} therefore leads to a divergence in the coupled momentum $p_{0}$ at large negative/inflow $\langle v_{r} \rangle \ll 0$ and low resolution (Fig.~\ref{fig:pterm.compare}), causing inflow to become outflow independent of the actual SNe energy coupled.
+But the discussion there (and detailed derivation in \S~\ref{sec:analytic.fv}) also highlights one problematic aspect of that derivation for $\langle v_{r} \rangle \ll 0$: by applying the ``final'' momentum (energy-conserving or terminal) in this limit, we are essentially ``jumping ahead'' of the hydro/MHD solver.
+If, after all, $\langle v_{r} \rangle \ll -v_{\rm term}$, then there is (by definition) sufficient energy in the {\em resolved} simulation cells to heat themselves above the threshold where cooling becomes inefficient.
+So the solution should be (in principle) resolved.
 Thus while not technically wrong or unphysical (or in violation of any conservation law), this ``jumping ahead'' can be problematic for several reasons: (1) we are making many approximations (like spherical symmetry, an idealized cooling function, no other sources/sinks, a single blastwave in isolation, homogeneous and isotropic density/metallicity/velocity fields, no radiation or cosmic rays or other forces, etc.) which the actual surrounding gas may not obey, (2) it is possible that this ``jumping ahead'' could effectively jump to a solution further in time than the actual code timestep would allow (if e.g.\ the gas on either side of the SNe should not be able to ``cross'' and shock yet in the timestep during which the SNe is coupled), and (3) it violates the spirit of a well-posed sub-grid model, in that such should represent the result of only un-resolved processes but ``trust'' the code for dealing with resolved processes.